microsoft/vscode-docs/docs/java/java-linting.md

 ## SonarLint

 The [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) extension lets you detect bugs and vulnerabilities as you write code in VS Code.
-Java is one of the languages supported, and the extension will run in the background and highlight source code that poses a quality or security concern.
+Java is one of the languages supported.
+The extension runs in the background and highlights source code that poses a quality or security concern.

 **Code Analysis on the fly**